YiweiHou/MRA-SecMRA-deconvolution/README.md

 Some test data and parameters are attached with the project for demonstration.
 To access the raw fluorescence images displayed in the article, please access: https://figshare.com/articles/dataset/Fluorescence_image_zip/24100263

 # Instructions for use
 A detailed UserManual is attached with the project.
+For any questions in usage, please contact: houyiwei@stu.pku.edu.cn

 # Citation
 If you find our code or data useful, please cite the article: "Multi-resolution analysis enables fidelity-ensured deconvolution for fluorescence microscopy" , which will soon be published in eLight.